CentreForDigitalHumanities/ianalyzer-readers/docs/example_custom.md

 ## Iterating over file contents

 We now need a method to iterate over the source data; in this case, a string of the file contents.
-The `iterate_data` method must be implemented to take this data as input, together with a metadata dictionary, and return an iterable of documents.
+The `iterate_data` method must be implemented to split this string into documents.

+As input, it will receive the data object (the string content), and the metadata for the file.
+It should iterate over the documents we want to extract (in this case, over each book).
+Per document, it should return whatever data we want to provide to field extractors.

+This data can be of any format you want.
+Non-universal extractors like `CSV`, `XML`, etc., have specific arguments they expect, so you can tailor your output data to be compatible with a specific extractor class.

+In this case, it doesn't really make sense to use one of the existing extractors, so we will make our own extractor class below.
+At this step, we can choose what information we will provide to our extractor.

+In this case, our data provides a few properties for each book: the title, author, and year.
+So we can parse the lines of text into a mapping of properties to values.

 ```python
 from typing import Iterable, Dict, List